ShortlistShortlistedRemoved from shortlist 1

 The following charts are provided to give you an idea of how some of the key specs of the Powerhorse 4000 compare to generators of similar power (between 2500 and 3500 W).

-- Since the generator weighs in at a dry weight of 115 lbs, the Powerhorse 4000 belongs in the expected weight range for devices which can produce between 2500 and 3500 rated watts.
+- With a dry weight of 115 pounds, the Powerhorse 4000 finds itself in the expected weight range for generators able to produce between 2500 and 3500 rated watts.
 If weight is your top priority, one of the champions in this power category is the Pulsar PGD40iSCO, weighing just 46 pounds.

-- Offering around 10.6 hours of running time on a full tank at 50% load, the 4000 is within the average autonomy range of similarly powerful generators.
+- Given that the 4000 reaches an autonomy of around 10.6 hours with a full tank and at 50% load, it is placed within the average autonomy range of similarly powerful generators.
 Furthermore, considering the run times, one of the generators which have a roughly same power output, with the highest autonomy, is the Predator 4375, as it provides around 16 hours.

 The bottom line